History of Barnsley F.C.: Promotion to the Championship (2005–06)

 The Reds continued their strong form in the new season, as Barnsley finished fifth in the league, resulting in a playoff tie with local rivals Huddersfield Town.

 After losing the first leg at home 1–0 it appeared that Barnsley were resigned to another season in League One.
 The Reds took a vocal support of 4,000 fans to the away leg at the Galpharm Stadium, and the ground erupted as Paul Hayes placed home a penalty.
 Huddersfield went on to equalise but goals from captain Paul Reid and a 77th-minute winner from ex-Manchester United trainee Daniel Nardiello put the Reds into a playoff final against Swansea City who had beaten third placed Brentford.

-This was also the first time in the history of the playoffs in all three divisions that a side had overturned a first leg deficit after losing the first leg at home.

 The final was played at the Millennium Stadium, Cardiff on 27 May 2006 in front of a crowd of 55,419.
 Barnsley took the lead through a Paul Hayes opener but Swansea replied with goals from ex-Red Rory Fallon and Andy Robinson following a blunder by keeper Nick Colgan.
 Barnsley were not to be out-done and the vocal fan support continued throughout the game.
 A Barnsley equaliser came from a Daniel Nardiello free kick, and chances were traded back and forth for the rest of the game and extra-time.

 The match was decided on penalties, with Nick Colgan going from villain to hero and saving the winning penalty from Alan Tate, to give the Reds a 4–3 shootout victory and a place in the Championship to boot.